jutge-org/pil-turtle/README.md

 # PIL Turtle

-This module tries to emulate the standard `turtle` module on top of PIL, the Python Imaging Library.
+This module implements the standard `turtle` module on top of PIL, the Python Imaging Library.
+The `pilturtle` module does not to attempt to be a pixel-by-pixel replacement of `turtle`, it rather provides functionally equivalent operations.

 # Demo